 Suddenly, I could move no further.
 Looking down the mountain sent shivers down my spine.
-I immediately became crippled by my fear of heights and panicked over the imagination of falling off the ledge.
-At this exact moment, I received profound insight into the challenge of life.
+I immediately became crippled by ‘my age-old’ fear of heights.
+I panicked from imaginations of falling off the ledge.
+At this exact moment, I received profound insight into a challenge of life.
 It occurred to me that Everyone will face a few high mountains in their lives.
 For some, it will be their careers; and for others, their relationships.

 BUT, to reach our respective peaks, we must never give in to Fear and Despair.
 Despite the challenges of life, a breakthrough may be within reach.
 Remember, you have in you everything required for every good work.
 You have the ‘Power of Creation’ living within you.
 The God who lives in you is more significant than whatever intimidates or frightens you.
 Fear is a lie.
 Resist the lies, take hold of the armour of faith and press forward towards your goal.